mmaalvarez/gdscANOVAscore/README.md

 	...

 The example 'test.tsv' is a subset of the Achilles-PScore integrated dataset from 2020/12/01, spanning 906 cell lines.
-Namely, the essentiality scores for 2 genes and ALL 906 cell lines are taken from 'CERES_FC.txt'.
+Namely, the essentiality scores for aprox.
+40 genes and ALL 906 cell lines are taken from 'CERES_FC.txt'.

 download:	https://www.depmap.org/broad-sanger/integrated_Sanger_Broad_essentiality_matrices_20201201.zip
 info: 		https://depmap.org/broad-sanger/
 paper:		https://www-nature-com.sire.ub.edu/articles/s41467-021-21898-7

-2- ***UPDATE THIS***
-The test_features.tsv new table is a copy of
+2- The test_features.tsv new table is a copy of
 	/g/strcombio/fsupek_data/CRISPR/4_resources/genes_info/essentiality/depmap/mutation_calls/combined_21Q1_19Q1/all_features_combined/cell_lines_mutated_features.tsv
-Headed list of subject IDs from the main table (naming must be in the same format) that belong to the case group ('group 1') that we want to compare (with an ANOVA) to ALL the remaining subjects in the main table ('group 0').
-An example of 'group 1' could be those cell lines that have at least one gene from GO:0000724 (DSB repair via HR) with at least one frameshifting/splicing/nonsense mutation, e.g.:
+Subject IDs from the main table (naming convention must be the same)

+feature1_anova: subject IDs that belong to the case group ('1') that we want to compare (with an ANOVA) to ALL the remaining subjects in the main table ('0').
+An example of 'group 1' could be those cell lines that have a specific pathway mutated.

-If there is a stratifying factor column specified, this is renamed as "TISSUE_FACTOR", and there will be an ANOVA per level, i.e. each ANOVA will include only the subject IDs that share a level for this factor -- there can be >2 levels
+If there is an (optional) stratifying factor column specified, this will be renamed as "TISSUE_FACTOR", and there will be an ANOVA per level, i.e. each ANOVA will include only the subject IDs that share a level for this factor -- currently there can be only 2 levels

-(optional: stratifying feature and correcting factor columns)

-	cell_line_ID
+	subject_ID	feature_stratify	feature1_anova	feature2_anova
+	ACH-000001	1	0	0
+	ACH-000002	0	0	0
+	ACH-000003	1	0	0
+	ACH-000004	1	0	0
+	ACH-000005	1	0	0
+	ACH-000006	1	0	0
+	ACH-000007	0	0	0
+	ACH-000008	0	0	0
+	ACH-000009	1	0	0

 Pipeline output:
 ---------------
-Two excel tables containing factor IDs sorted by the ANOVA's FDR, either with negative or positive FEATURE_delta_MEAN_IC50 (i.e. factor IDs for which subjects in the group 1 have consistently lower or higher score values than subjects in the group 0).
-UPDATE:
-- Output 1 excel file sorted by FDR, but with both neg and pos effects
-	- if there was split by factor, e.g. p53 status, then there will be 2 excels
+An excel sheet containing factor IDs sorted by the ANOVA's FDR (updated based on the p-values of all stratification groups, if present), and the effect size, whose sign is that of 'FEATURE_delta_MEAN_IC50'